iza-institute-of-labor-economics/gettsim/docs/gettsim_objects/variables.rst

 Basic input variables
 =====================

-The table below gives an overview of all variables needed to run GETTSIM completly.
+The table below gives an overview of all variables needed to run GETTSIM completely.
 Note that the variables with _hh at the end, have to be constant over the whole household.